 No. Adaptation and Resilience checklist for Basic Chemical Production Facilities Overall Assessment to complete 1.
-1 : Clear boundaries and critical interdependencies between the production facility and the s re identified. ystem it ope rates 1.1.
-Boundaries of the infrastructure are defined using: a listing of all assets and activities associated with the use of the bond proceeds, a map of their location, and identification of the expected operational life of the activity, asset or project.
+1: Clear boundaries and critical interdependencies between the production facility and the sare identified. system it ope rates 1.1.
+Boundaries of the infrastructure are defined using: 1. a listing of all assets and activities associated with the use of the bond proceeds, 2. a map of their location, and 3. identification of the expected operational life of the activity, asset or project.
 1.2.
 Critical interdependencies between the infrastructure and the system within which it operates are identified.
-Identification of these interdependencies should consider the potential for adverse impacts arising from, but not limited to: The effects of supply disruption or interruption on dependent electricity users or populations; Exacerbation of wildfires; Relationships of the asset/activity to surrounding water bodies and water courses; 4.
+Identification of these interdependencies should consider the potential for adverse impacts arising from, but not limited to: 1.
+The effects of supply disruption or interruption on dependent electricity users or populations; 2.
+Exacerbation of wildfires; 3.
+Relationships of the asset/activity to surrounding water bodies and water courses; 4.
 Relationships of the asset/project to residential neighbourhoods surrounding the plant; 5.
 Damage or reduction in value of neighbouring property due to boundary structures at risk of falling during storm events; 6.
 Reduction in value of neighbourhood property due to pollution caused by the chemical facilities, due to extreme weather events (e.g., release of toxic chemicals due to failure in safety systems in case of extreme weather events); 7.
-Reduction in biodiversity or High Conservation Value 20 habitat; Relationships of the asset/project to nearby flood zones; Fire and other practices that affect air quality; 10.
-Appropriation of land or economic assets from nearby vulnerable groups 21 ; 2. on 2: An assessment has been undertaken to identify the key physical climate hazards to which the production facil be exposed and vulnerable to over its operating life 2.1. v Key physical climate risks and indicators of these risks are identified based on: a. a range of climate hazards, and b. information about risks in the current local context, including reference to any previously identified relevant hazard zones, e.g., flood zones.
+Reduction in biodiversity or High Conservation Value 19 habitat; 8.
+Relationships of the asset/project to nearby flood zones; 9.
+Fire and other practices that affect air quality; 10.
+Appropriation of land or economic assets from nearby vulnerable groups 20; 2.
+2: An assessment has been undertaken to identify the key physical climate hazards to which exposed and vulnerable to over its operating life the product ion facility 2.1.
+Key physical climate risks and indicators of these risks are identified based on: a. a range of climate hazards, and b. information about risks in the current local context, including reference to any previously identified relevant hazard zones, e.g., flood zones.
 In order to be confident that assets and activities are robust and flexible in the face of climate change uncertainties, it is essential that the climate risks being assessed and addressed cover those that are of greatest relevance to the production of basic chemicals.
 Is there a good understanding of the risks facing the facility today?
 In five years?
 In ten years?
 Are risks defined and detailed?
-Are risk areas for hazardous materials22 identified?
-Was a hazard assessment conducted to identify toxic, flammable, volatile and reactive chemicals^{23 24}?
+Are risk areas for hazardous materials21 identified?
+Was a hazard assessment conducted to identify toxic, flammable, volatile and reactive chemicals22?

-20 High Conservation Value (HCV) habitat criteria in accordance with www.hcvnetwork.org
+19 High Conservation Value (HCV) habitat criteria in accordance with www.hcvnetwork.org